Skip to main content

 • Launching the DMS backend server

-• Starting Quickshell with DMS configuration
+• Spawning Quickshell as a child process with DMS configuration

 • Configuring IPC communication between backend and frontend